abrichr/coding-challenge/README.md

 # Portfolio Rebalancer

 A simple Portfolio rebalancer module, featuring:
-    -   Support for fractional shares
+    * Support for fractional shares
-    -   Thorough parameter validation on all public methods
+    * Thorough parameter validation on all public methods
-    -   Dependency management (Gradle)
+    * Dependency management (Gradle)
-    -   Logging (log4j)
+    * Logging (log4j)

 Portfolios consists of one or more Investments, which are read from a CSV file and instantiated by PortfolioRebalancer.
 A Money utility class is also included for maintaining consistency across operations.

 A sample portfolio file is included under <code>resources/test-portfolio.csv</code>, although you may specify the full path to your own CSV file as the first command line parameter to PortfolioRebalancer.
+The column order is as follows:

+<pre>Ticker,Target allocation,Actual allocation,Shares owned,Share price</pre>

+Allocations must be specified as a decimal value between 0 and 1 (inclusive).

 To enable verbose logging, uncomment line 3 in the <code>log4j.properties</code> file.

 ## Technical Discussion